burnsrichard/PieCharts/README.md

 ?>
 ```
-Port forwarding to taz.
+Port forward to taz.
 Remote connections to port 3306 are blocked.
-You must forward local port 8306 to taz.
+You must forward local port
+8306 to taz.

 From the command line:

-$ ssh -L 8306:localhost:3306 "TAZUSERNAME"@taz.cs.wcupa.edu
+`$ ssh -L 8306:localhost:3306 "TAZUSERNAME"@taz.cs.wcupa.edu`

 Once the connection to the database is established, the PieChart directory and database links
 should render on your localhost.